DmitriyBartenev/A-ADS/README.md

-# A-ADS - Advertisement Platform
+# Test task for an open vacancy of a Frontend develop in A-ADS - Advertisement Platform
 A-ADS is a modern advertisement platform built with React.js and Next.js.
 It allows advertisers to place their ads on websites and publishers to earn money by displaying ads on their websites.
 ## Installation